Numenera

 Numenera is a science fantasy tabletop role-playing game set in the far distant future, written by Monte Cook, published in 2013.

 Game

 Setting

 Numenera is set on Earth approximately one billion years in the future.
 The setting is called "The Ninth World" due to the fact that eight civilizations have risen and fallen prior to the current era.

 Character creation

-Character creation has been simplified by having players fill in the blanks to the statement:
+Players fill in the blanks to the statement: